sleekmason/Lilidog/README.md

 - System notifications enabled with Dunst.

-- Menu Extras - Install menu with options for Liquorix kernel, Qemu, Virtualbox (sid), Steam, Etcher, and more.
+- Menu Extras - Install menu with options for Liquorix kernel, Qemu, Steam, Etcher, and more.

 - Swapid script for the frequent dual installer.
 This grabs your swap uuid and opens the appropriate windows to edit.
 Run 'swapid' in a terminal after installing another distro to a different partition.